Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 All of our electrical components are monitored on this panel above our galley.

-With lithium batteries, you can use 90% of the battery capacity before you need to charge them (unlike AGM where you can only use 50% before you risk damaging the batteries).
-In order to prevent damage in my current van, each Lithionics battery has a safety built into it.
-Once the batteries are depleted to the 10% mark, the system will shut off as a reminder that the batteries need to be charged – which is as simple as turning on the ignition in the van due to our secondary alternator.
+To prevent damage, each Lithionics battery has a safety mechanism built into it.
+Once the batteries were depleted to the 10% mark, the system would shut off as a reminder that the batteries need to be charged.
+And giving the batteries some juice was as simple as turning on the ignition in the van since the batteries could be charged by the secondary alternator.

 Secondary Alternator

-In my third Sprinter Van conversion, Outside Van installed a secondary 280XP Alternator Kit with a Wakespeed Regulator.
+In this van, I decided to install a secondary 280XP Alternator Kit with a Wakespeed Regulator.
 This secondary alternator is dedicated to charging the house batteries, which begins as soon as the vehicle engine is turned on.
 It charges the batteries extremely fast.
-In my real world experience so far, it looks like it can add 10% charge for every 20 minutes of driving, so we almost always arrive to our campsite with our batteries completely full.

 Solar Panels